progund/lifegame-engine/doc/game-syntax.md

 #### phrase

-A text show to the user.
-Every phrase can have one or many exits.
+A text to show the user.
+Every phrase can be combined with one or many exits (see below).
 Depending on expressions (containing the user's score, situation count and the items picked) up different exits is choosen.
 These exits are not visible to the user.

 Example: ```"phrase": "Enter the dark room"```

+#### score

+A user can get points (kept in the users's score).

+Example: ```"score": "10"```

+If the user enters a situation with *"score": "10"* than the user get 10 points.
+If the user had score 5 before then the user would now have score 15.

 #### exits